Vanessa Angel (English actress): Career

 Angel's first film role was in the 1985 American comedy Spies Like Us, in which she played a soldier in the Soviet Strategic Missile Forces who sleeps with Dan Aykroyd's character.
 She also appeared in the accompanying music video for the film's theme song, written and performed by Paul McCartney.
 In 1990, she appeared in a small role in the film King of New York.
 Angel continued to appear in films throughout the early 1990s.
-After a leading guest-spot on TV's The Equalizer, she played the recurring roles of Megan on Baywatch and Detective Peggy Elliott on Reasonable Doubts.
-She guest-starred in two episodes of Melrose Place, playing what she described as "this crazy, drugged out, bisexual supermodel who kissed [the character played by] Daphne Zuniga!"
+After a leading guest spot on TV's The Equalizer, she played the recurring roles of Megan on Baywatch and Detective Peggy Elliott on Reasonable Doubts.
+She guest-starred in two episodes of Melrose Place, playing what she described as "this crazy, drugged-out, bisexual supermodel who kissed [the character played by] Daphne Zuniga!"

 From 1994 to 1998, she starred in the television series Weird Science as Lisa, the computer-generated genie role originated by Kelly LeBrock in the 1985 film upon which the series is based.
 In 1995, Angel was cast in the role of Xena, a guest spot on Hercules: The Legendary Journeys, but due to an illness was unable to take the role, which eventually went to Lucy Lawless.

-During the series run of Weird Science, Angel landed the female lead in the Farrelly brothers film, Kingpin.
+During the series run of Weird Science, Angel landed the female lead in the Farrelly brothers film Kingpin.
 Critic Roger Ebert of The Chicago Sun-Times singled out Angel for praise in Kingpin, writing that while her role initially seems to be mere "decoration", she eventually "proves herself as a comic actress able to hold her own" with her co-stars.
 Angel played roles in Kissing a Fool with David Schwimmer, followed by a role in the 1999 film Made Men.
 In 2004, she appeared in SuperBabies: Baby Geniuses 2, as Scott Baio's wife.
 Angel has also had roles in the Sci-Fi Pictures Original telefilm Sabretooth (2002) and The Perfect Score (2004).

-In 2000, she guest starred in three episodes of the Sci-Fi Channel's Stargate SG-1, playing Anise, a Tok'ra archaeologist/scientist whose host is named Freya.
+In 2000, she guest-starred in three episodes of the Sci-Fi Channel's Stargate SG-1, playing Anise, a Tok'ra archaeologist/scientist whose host is named Freya.
 Her first appearance is in the season-four episode "Upgrades", and she appeared in the two following episodes, "Crossroads" and "Divide and Conquer".
-In 2005, Angel played herself in the season-two episode of Entourage entitled "I Love You Too".
+In 2005, Angel played herself in the second-season episode of Entourage entitled "I Love You Too".
 In 2007, she completed the independent film Blind Ambition, and later appeared in the Farrellys' Hall Pass.
 She played a guest role as Alison in the fifth season of Californication.

 Angel started a clothing line in 2009, VANE LA.

 On 15 October 2014, Angel appeared on Ken Reid's podcast TV Guidance Counselor.